 Have Your Say

 The Flow Country has experienced human influence for thousands of years and this landscape will continue to be affected by those fortunate enough to call it their home.
-We want to work with communities to see that the Flow Country continues to be a work-class habitat, as well as ensuring that local people feel the benefit of this highest of heritage accolades.
+We want to work with communities to see that The Flow Country continues to be a world-class habitat, as well as ensuring that local people feel the benefit of this highest of heritage accolades.